rufer7/dotnet-webapi-using-az-key-vault-secret-rotated-by-terraform/README.md

 > [!NOTE]
 > The application resources are created via GitHub actions workflow.
 The following steps are only required if you want to create the resources manually.
 > To generate deployment credentials and configuring the GitHub secrets for the GitHub actions workflow, see [here](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid%2Caspnetcore&WT.mc_id=MVP_344197#set-up-a-github-actions-workflow-manually).
+> There are currently two GitHub environments set up in the repository: `dev` and `dev-iac` (for both a dedicated federated credential is set up in the Entra app)

 1. Adjust values in `iac\vars\dev.app.tfvars`
 1. Adjust values in `iac\backend\dev.backend.tfvars`